 Following chilling, carcasses may move into second processing, where they are cut up into parts and/or comminuted (deboned).
 Additional spray and dip applications of the FCS may occur at different sites during these processes to help control microorganisms that may be pathogenic or cause food spoilage.
-Organs may also be treated with applications of the FCS as they are processed before packaging for consumption.
+Organs may also be treated with applications of the FCS with either sprays or dips as they are processed before packaging for consumption.

 The diluted FCS in dip tanks and chiller water will typically be disposed of by pouring down drains that lead to the poultry processing plant water treatment facility.
 Finishing chillers typically back-flow into the main chillers to help maintain FCS concentration at that antimicrobial intervention site.
 As with the main chillers, the water from finishing chillers is typically drained to the plant waste system every day.
-Spray, mist cabinets, as well, drain to the floor.
+Spray and mist systems, too, drain to the floor or drainage system.
 All of this water is collected and treated by the facility prior to discharge.
 Virtually none of the FCS will be lost due to evaporation into the air.

 Meat processing facilities: This FCS may be applied to the surface of freshly killed meat carcasses or parts at any point after the animal has been terminated.
-The term "meat" in the context of this FCS is defined by 21 CFR170.3 (n) (17), which includes beef, veal, pork, lamb and mutton.
 This FCS is applied by spraying the carcasses or sides on a moving conveyor line or rail system.
 The carcasses are suspended from a hook attached to the conveyor, which carries the carcass into a spray cabinet.
 Spray nozzles are distributed within the cabinet in a manner that ensures even application of the dilute FCS solution onto the surface of the carcass.
 The carcass exits the spray cabinet and continues on the processing line.
 In some instances, meat parts are sprayed on a conveyor line, or run through a dip tank containing a dilution of this FCS in order to ensure full contact with the intervention chemistry.
 Additionally, parts and organs may be sprayed with or dipped into solutions of the FCS at various intervention sites during processing for antimicrobial control.
-Mist applications typically occur in enclosed areas, like hot boxes, with restricted access during application and are well-ventilated before personnel enter the area.
+Mist applications typically occur in enclosed areas, like hot boxes, where sides of meat product are cooled to below 40°F.

-After the diluted product is applied to the carcass, parts or organs, the majority of the product drains off of the meat and ultimately runs into drains and enters the meat processing plant water treatment facility prior to discharge.
+After the diluted product is applied to the carcasses, parts or organs, the majority of the FCS drains off of the meat and ultimately runs into drains and enters the meat processing plant water treatment facility prior to discharge.
 Very minor quantities are potentially lost to evaporation.

 Processed and preformed poultry and meat facilities: This FCS may be applied to preformed and processed product both before and/or after stripping of casings to aid in controlling bacteria that may be present on the surface of formed and/or cased materials.
-The FCS may be applied to the product by dip, rinse, or spray applications.
-It may further be applied to any process water that comes in contact with these protein products as they pass through cooking and chilling equipment.
+The FCS may be applied to any process water that contacts the protein products by dip, rinse, spray or mist.
+It may further be applied to any process water that comes in contact with these protein products as the pass through cooking and chilling equipment.
 Treated process waters ultimately are flushed to drains and are treated in the processing plant water treatment facility prior to discharge.
 Very minor quantities are potentially lost to evaporation.